Lee MacPhail: Later life

 MacPhail lived in Delray Beach, Florida, where he died November 8, 2012, at his home.
 He was 95.
 At time of his death he was the oldest living Hall of Famer.

 Honors and awards

-He was elected to the Baseball Hall of Fame in 1998, joining his father Larry MacPhail, who had been elected in 1978, as the only father and son members.
+When he was elected to the Baseball Hall of Fame in 1998, he joined Larry MacPhail, who had been elected in 1978, as its only father and son members.

 In 1966, he received the Sporting News Executive of the Year Award.
 MacPhail had spent 1966 as assistant to the Commissioner of Baseball prior to taking over the Yankees' general manager post.
 The award was bestowed for his efforts in building the 1966 World Series champion Orioles.

 The American League Championship Series Most Valuable Player Award is named for Lee MacPhail.

 In 2013, the Bob Feller Act of Valor Award honored MacPhail as one of 37 Baseball Hall of Fame members for his service in the United States Navy during World War II.